 How will I be taught?

-Initial assessment will be carried out at the beginning of the course to assess individual skill level.
-Each student's starting point will be recorded on an Individual Learning Plan (ILP) and targets will be set.
-This will be revisited from time to time during the course to monitor and record progress.
-Tutors will mark homework and give written or verbal feedback.
+Initial assessment is carried out at the beginning of the course to assess individual skill level.
+Each student starting point is recorded on an Individual Learning Plan (ILP) and targets are set to aid development of the skill.
+These are revisited from time to time during the course to monitor and record progress.

 What do I need to bring with me?

-The course book will be discussed at the first session if appropriate.
-Students will need to bring a pen and paper and an A4 ring binder for handouts, although we advise students not to buy anything until after the first session.
+Please bring a pen and paper and an A4 ring binder for handouts.
+Unless details are outlined above, we advise not to buy equipment, books or materials until after the first session.